 Limbic resonance gives an equine facilitated experience much of its magic.
-In the Healing with Horses model of Equine Facilitated Psychotherapy and Learning, the horses are recognized as sentient partners who are able to be in choice and communicate their opinions - with a sophisticated limbic view point.
+In the Healing with Horses model of Equine Facilitated Learning, the horses are recognized as sentient partners who are free to be in choice and communicate their opinions - with a sophisticated limbic view point.
 Each session allows a rich exploration of the shared emotion between client and horse.

 There are three stages of limbic neuroplasticity between mammals: